MAT496-Monsoon2025-SNU/arnavv06-langgraph-mat496/README.md

 [arnavv06-langgraph-mat496/notebooks/module-1/agent.ipynb at main · MAT496-Monsoon2025-SNU/arnavv06-langgraph-mat496](https://github.com/MAT496-Monsoon2025-SNU/arnavv06-langgraph-mat496/blob/main/notebooks/module-1/agent.ipynb)

 Created an **Agent** that can solve mathematical expressions.
-Previously the 'router node' either ended the program or gave a tools call, but now the tools call is given back to the router node(assistant) which might go back to the tools call and this process can go on in a loop until the the model produces a fit answer.
+Previously the 'router node' either ended the program or gave a tools call, but now the tools call is given back to the router node(assistant) which might go back to the tools call and this process can go on in a loop until the model produces a fit answer.
 This is the intuition behind **React** architecture.

 *Changes Made*: